 What is process improvement?

-Process improvement involves the business practice of identifying, analyzing and improving existing business processes to optimize performance, meet best practice standards or simply improve quality and the user experience for customers and end-users.
+Business process improvement involves the business practice of identifying, analyzing and improving existing business processes to optimize performance, meet best practice standards or simply improve quality and the user experience for customers and end-users.
 Simply put, it’s taking a look at your organization and figuring out how you can do things better.

 Process improvement aims to eliminate weak points or bottlenecks in business operations.
 By identifying those weak points, you help your enterprise accomplish the following: